 First, can you introduce yourself?
 What first interested you in making art?

-What is the thing that intrigues you or challenges you the most about your medium?
+What is the thing that intrigues you or challenges you the most about the media you work in, or the ideas related to it?

 What is your studio like currently?

-What do you consider to be the most challenging part of pursuing an artistic practice, whether creatively or professionally?
+What do you think is, or will be, the most challenging part of pursuing an artistic practice, whether creatively or professionally?

 Do you have a mentor, or a piece of advice that someone has given you, who/which has changed the way you approach your work?